Commissioners' Plan of 1811: Avenues and streets

 Over the years, portions of Avenue A were renamed Sutton Place in Midtown Manhattan, York Avenue on the Upper East Side and Pleasant Avenue in East Harlem.
 Portions of Avenue B were also renamed East End Avenue in Yorkville.

+Portions of the lettered avenues north of 14th Street were lost in the development of Stuyvesant Town–Peter Cooper Village after World War II.
+As late as 1943, Avenue A went as far north as 25th Street, Avenue B ended at 21st Street and Avenue C reached 18th Street.

 Broadway

 Broadway, which was the main north–south artery of the colonial city, originally ended at 10th Street, where it merged with the Bloomingdale Road, which then wandered up to approximately 147th Street, where it turned into the Kingsbridge Road.
 The combined streets took a fairly haphazard path as they made their way uptown.
 The Commissioners' Plan retained Broadway and Bloomingdale Road up to 23rd Street, with the intention that the uptown sections would be demapped.
 However, Bloomingdale Road as far as 43rd Street was officially restored in 1838, up to 71st Street in 1847, then in 1851 to 86th Street, with each section being straightened, often in parallel to the grid, as it was restored.
 In 1865, it was restored all the way to Spuyten Duyvil Creek, the top of Manhattan.
 The section below 59th Street was called Broadway, but Andrew Haswell Green called the section from 59th to 108th Street "The Boulevard".
 Finally in 1899, the entire road was named Broadway, and the other names, not only Bloomingdale Road, The Boulevard, and Kingsbridge Road, but also Middle Road, Old Harlem Road and the East Post Road all disappeared.
 In modern New York City, Broadway, along with the avenues and the major cross-streets, is considered to be one of the major arterial roads.

 The angled course of Broadway below 59th Street creates Herald, Times, Madison and Union Squares.
 Architect Rafael Viñoly refers to these unplanned intersections as "happy accidents".